-- Tangible personal property. - Other tangible property (except buildings and their structural components) - 1.
-An integral part of manufacturing, production, or extraction or of furnishing transportation, communications, electricity, gas, water, or sewage disposal services; - 2.
-A research facility used in connection with any of the activities in (1) - 3.
-A facility used in connection with any of the activities in (1) above for the bulk storage of fungible commodities. - Single purpose agricultural (livestock) or horticultural structures. - Storage facilities (except buildings and their structural components) used in connection with distributing petroleum or any primary product of petroleum. - Off-the-shelf computer software.
+- Tangible personal property, including cellular telephones and similar telecommunications equipment. - Qualified section 179 real property.
+For more information, see Special rules for qualified section 179 real property, later. - Other tangible property (except buildings and their structural components) used as: - 1.
+An integral part of manufacturing, production, or extraction or of furnishing transportation, communications, electricity, gas, water, or sewage disposal services; - A research facility used in connection with any of the activities in (1) above; or - A facility used in connection with any of the activities in (1) above for the bulk storage of fungible commodities. - Single purpose agricultural (livestock) or horticultural structures. - Storage facilities (except buildings and their structural components) used in connection with distributing petroleum or any primary product of petroleum. - Off-the-shelf computer software.